It’s no secret around here that we love easy slime recipes for kids!

 Slime is an awesome sensory experience for kids of all ages.
 It’s simple to make, quick, cheap and loads of fun.
 It’s one of our favorite at home activities for kids.

-This recipe is free of liquid starch and borax, and uses contact solution instead so it’s less irritating for kids to play with.
+This sea slime recipe is also free of liquid starch and borax, and uses contact solution instead so it’s less irritating for kids to play with.

 Read on below to see how to make this easy slime for your kids this summer!